 Question: I found a property I would like to write a offer on today.
 But the house is located on a dirt road and my lender said USDA program requirements will not permit this.
 Can you clarify this for me before I submit my offer.
 J Spencer – Homosassa FL

 Answer: USDA follows HUD handbook requirements on road guidelines.
 Basically the road must provide safe vehicle and public access from a public or private road.
 Additionally, all roads are required to have an all weather surface and maintained by a road maintenance agreement by all home owners on the street or home owners association.
-In short, this is generally approved on a case by case basis.
+Some dirt roads (county maintained especially) are fine and generally approved.
+Please contact us for additional clarification.

 Question: Can I use the 100% USDA loan to purchase an investment home?
 W. Quinn – Palm Coast FL